MikhailLoginov/landing-page/readme.md

 # Interior HTML Pages

-This project is a training landing page project from prepeared design
+This project is a training landing page from prepeared design

 ## Current progress